Survival statistics for vaginal cancer

 You can view and print the quick guides for all the pages in the treating vaginal cancer section.

-Further down this page is quite detailed information about the survival rates of different stages of vaginal cancer.
-We have included it because many people ask us for this type of information.
-But not everyone who is diagnosed with a cancer wants to read it.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of vagina cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 There is information about the different types of cancer statistics in our section about cancer statistics.
 Unless you are very familiar with medical statistics, you may find it helpful to read this before you read the information below.